 Client Spotlight: Kern Health Systems

-Kern Health Systems Manages Rapid Growth with HPA’s RPA-as-a-Service
+Kern Health Manages Rapid Growth with HPA’s RPA-as-a-Service

 Robotic Process Automation (RPA) is an ideal solution for the unique challenges facing many payers in the U.S. For Kern Health Systems (KHS), RPA was just what the health plan needed to keep up with rapid growth, both in claims volume and member services.
 KHS serves primarily low-income Medicaid members in California, and its broad provider network includes hospitals, facilities, primary care doctors, and specialists.
 KHS is dedicated to improving healthcare for its members through an integrated managed healthcare delivery system.